george-steel/sigdigs-ebook/md-content/glossary.md

 important support group for those hags who wish to live an alternative lifestyle.

-Pirrip, Phillip "Pip"
+Pirrip, Phillip “Pip”
 :   A relatively new auror assigned to the
 **Tower**, given an unfortunate name by his father, a Muggle literature professor.

 Potter-Evans-Verres, Harry James
-:   Also known as "Harry Potter" or the "**Tower**," Harry lives in a box, heals people, and schemes.
+:   Also known as “Harry Potter” or the “**Tower**,” Harry lives in a box, heals people, and schemes.

 Price, Esther
 :   A member of the **Returned** of **Hermione